A Patent in India is monopolistic protection granted to the applicant for an invention that has novelty and industrial use.

 How much does it cost to get a Patent in India?

-Option 1: We charge Attorney filing fee of US$400 + Actual Patent Office fee + ACTION based fee for prosecuting the case till grant/final disposal of the matter.
+Option 1: We charge an Attorney filing fee of US$400 + Actual Patent Office fee + ACTION based fee for prosecuting the case till grant/final disposal of the matter.

 Option 2: We offer to handle a case for a ONE time FLAT Attorney fee of US$1125 + Actual Patent Office fee + NO further fee for prosecuting the case till grant/final disposal of the matter.

-How to get a Patent in India?
+How to Get a Patent in India?

 What kinds of Inventions can be Patented in India?

-An invention must, in general, fulfil the following conditions to be protected by a patent in India.
-It must be of practical use; it must show an element of novelty, that is, some new characteristic which is not known in the body of existing knowledge in its technical field.
+An invention must, in general, fulfill the following conditions to be protected by a patent in India.
+It must be of practical use; it must show an element of novelty, that is, some new characteristic that is not known in the body of existing knowledge in its technical field.
 This body of existing knowledge is called “prior art”.
-The invention must show an inventive step which could not be deduced by a person with average knowledge of the technical field.
+The invention must show an inventive step that could not be deduced by a person with average knowledge of the technical field.
 Finally, its subject matter must be accepted as “patentable” under law.
 In many countries, scientific theories, mathematical methods, plant or animal varieties, discoveries of natural substances, commercial methods, or methods for medical treatment (as opposed to medical products) are generally not patentable.

 Yes, according to The Patents Act, 1970 the following inventions are not patentable: